 I had to explain to him that sensitive skin means he’s more prone to break out in a rash.
 Not that his skin hurt more than everyone else’s when it got hurt.
 His reaction was the result of his inability to tolerate even mild discomfort.
 Just like a baby.
 At some point you grow up and learn to reserve your freak-outs for really big things like the guy who turns too slowly in front of you.
 Not for petty crap like bumping your shin.
 And then I called everyone I knew to share the “I have sensitive skin” story.
 Because I’m sensitive to my kid’s pain like that.

 My kids aren’t faking it.
 In the heat of the moment they genuinely feel like life will never be OK if I don’t “make her stop singing that awful song RIGHT NOW because I can feel my ears starting to bleed.”
-And although they won’t come right out and say it, they’d really like me to administer justice to the party who caused them such agony as well.
+And although they won’t come right out and say it, their expectation is that I will administer harsh justice to the party who caused them such agony as well.

 Often a thought occurs to me as I’m dealing with the latest round of “she broke my pretend pinwheel – on purpose! – and now it’s the wrong color.”
 We must be an awful lot like this to God.
 And just like with my kids – we’re not faking it.
 We genuinely do experience our hurts and slights against us and challenges in front of us as being that bad.
 And just like with our own kids, the only real answer is for us to grow up.
 Get some perspective.
 Learn that a stubbed toe is not a severed limb.
 And if it was, screaming like that would just make you bleed out and die faster anyways.

 My drama king has finally found a way to keep it all in perspective.
 Every time he’s about to get upset (and complain and complain and complain) about something he reminds himself of just how lucky he really is.
-You see, the dear boy learned about Goliath Chicken Spiders (they eat birds as big as chickens).
-We live in Wisconsin which doesn’t have a climate suitable for Goliath Chicken Spiders.
+You see, the dear boy learned about Goliath Chicken Spiders (they eat birds as big as chickens, you see).
+We live in the great northern tundras of the United States which don’t have a climate suitable for Goliath Chicken Spiders.
 So whatever is going on in his world it’s better than living with the possibility that there could be a Goliath Chicken Spider in the backyard.
-It’s the only good thing about living in Wisconsin he tells me.
+It’s the only good thing about living here he tells me.

 “Unless you become as a little child . . . “